What it does

 Settings(the little cog).
 You can adjust any of the colour and advanced settings, which are identical to those in Counter-Trend Pro.

 - Change the indicator Timeframe, which is the first setting, to be a higher timeframe than the main chart.
 There’s no point in selecting a lower timeframe, because all it will do is run the script on the last e.g. 5-minute bar of each 1-hour segment, which is pretty random and not useful.

 - Adjust the size of the pane to suit your layout.
 I like to make it smaller than the default size, since it’s only showing colours.

 TradingView for some reason doesn’t colour the whole background in.
-It colours a single stripe at the beginning of the time period but which is calculated at the end of that period.
+It colours a single stripe at the end of the time period.
 It doesn’t give the live state of the current period – and I’ve also seen a stripe missing here and there in testing.
 This is behaviour of their framework, not my script, so please don’t ask me about any occasional oddities of this particular type as I can’t do anything about it.
 Nevertheless, it works just fine almost all the time.
 Here’s an example of this month’s Bitcoin price action with 12H bias on a 2H chart: